 Son of late South Korean defector in North for resettlement

-The son of the highest-profile South Korean ever to defect to North Korea has arrived in the North to permanently resettle, the country's state media said.
+The son of the highest-profile South Korean ever to defect to North Korea has arrived in the North to permanently resettle, Pyongyang's state media said.
 If confirmed, it would be an unusual case of a South Korean defecting to the impoverished, authoritarian North.

-The state-run Uriminzokkiri website reported that Choe In-guk arrived in Pyongyang on Saturday to dedicate his life to Korean unification at the guidance of leader Kim Jong Un.
-The website published photos and footage showing Choe reading his arrival statement at Pyongyang's international airport.
+The state-run Uriminzokkiri website reported that Choe In-guk arrived in Pyongyang, North Korea's capital, on Saturday to dedicate his life to Korean unification at the guidance of leader Kim Jong Un.
+The website published photos and footage showing a bespectacled Choe in a beret reading his arrival statement at Pyongyang's international airport.

+Choe said he's over 70 years old and that he decided to live in North Korea for the rest of his life because it was his parents' "dying wishes" for him to "follow" North Korea and work for its unification with South Korea, according to a written statement published on the website.

 Choe is the son of former South Korean Foreign Minister Choe Dok-shin, who defected to the North in 1986 with his wife after political disputes with then-South Korean President Park Chung-hee.
 He died in 1989.

 The two Koreas, split along the world's most heavily fortified border for about 70 years, bar their citizens from visiting each other's territory and exchanging phone calls, letters or emails without special permissions.
-Since the end of the 1950-53 Korean War, more than 30,000 North Koreans have fled to South Korea to avoid political repression and economic poverty, but it's highly unusual for South Koreans to go to North Korea to resettle.
+Since the end of the 1950-53 Korean War, more than 30,000 North Koreans have fled to South Korea to avoid political repression and economic poverty.

+South Koreans have occasionally defected to North Korea in the past, but it's become a rarity in recent years — especially since the North suffered a crippling famine in the mid-1990s that was estimated to have killed hundreds of thousands of people.

+A small number of South Koreans suffering economic hardship at home went to North Korea to live in past years, but North Korea is known to have repatriated such people.
+The Unification Ministry said North Korea returned two South Koreans who entered North Korea last year, but it didn't elaborate.

 Before his death, the senior Choe held high-level posts in North Korea such as vice chairman of the Committee for the Peaceful Reunification of the Fatherland, an agency dealing with relations with South Korea, and head of the Chondoist Chongu Party, a political group affiliated with a Korean native religion called "Chondo."